Elsa Oseguera

-Elsa Rosalinda Oseguera Amaya (born 1992) is a Honduran journalist.
+Elsa Rosalinda Oseguera Amaya (born December 9, 1991) is a Honduran journalist.
 At the age of 18, she began working at Canal 6.
 Later she shifted to VTV, where she worked as a news reader.
 As of 2015, she worked at HCH in San Pedro Sula.
 She has been referred to as the 'Honduran Kim Kardashian' in national media.
+Also known for her representing in the reality show “El lenguetazo” by lipstickfables.